vidurangaushan/vidurangaushan.github.io/README.md

 ## Introduction

 Hello!
-My Name  is Yushan Jayasekara, I’m a final year Data Science undergraduate at SLIIT.
+My Name  is Yushan Jayasekara, I’m a final-year Data Science undergraduate at SLIIT.
 Also, I am a Data Analyst and Database Administrator with over eight months of experience.
-I would describe my self as a dedicated and a responsible individual who wants to achieve success in this industry.
+I would describe myself as a dedicated and responsible individual who wants to succeed in this industry.
 I am a driven individual who thrives on challenges and consistently strives to achieve new goals through my positive attitude and strong work ethic.
 My exceptional time management skills ensure that I consistently deliver high-quality work without succumbing to stress.
-Recognizing the importance of effective communication, I am actively honing this skill to further enhance my professional capabilities.
+Recognizing the importance of effective communication, I am actively honing this skill to enhance my professional capabilities further.
 In addition to my career and academic pursuits, I passionately engage in sports, indulge in enriching cinematic experiences, and embark on explorations of the natural world during my leisure time.

 ---